-In the opinion of Lee (2016), global feminism links oppression to having a self-perception negative and offers empowerment self-esteem and as individualized remedies (p.
+In the opinion of Lee (2016), global feminism links oppression to having a negative self-perception and offers empowerment and self-esteem as individualized remedies (p.
 7).
 This is what Dove, and many other brands, attemps to do.
 The trend of promoting self-love in media, business, and pop culture is inherently flawed, because despite the message, the models, idols, and products used represent the status quo and supports the existing standards of beauty.